Home/Company/Blog/Blog posts

 The easier and quicker it is for end-users to digest information, the more effective the status page proves to be.

-Provide real-time updates (and stay connected)
+Provide real-time updates for seamless incident management (and stay connected)

 An effective status page should offer multiple ways to notify and update end users.
 It should be clear in the copy and messaging, through the visual cues, and through the notifications, you’re sending to customers.

 With StatusHub, companies can update end-users by offering subscriptions for notifications.
 Once the end-user subscribes, they’ll be given the choice of how they want to receive notifications.
-Our software gives subscribers the option to get notified through Twitter, Slack, Microsoft Teams, webhooks, email, SMS (txt messaging), or just directly through the status page.
+Our software gives subscribers the option to get notified through Twitter, Slack, Microsoft Teams, webhooks, email, SMS (txt messaging), or just directly through the IT service status page.
 These give end-users—both staff and customers—control over how they want to be notified and updated.

 End-users want businesses to communicate clearly.
 Staying connected should be a priority the moment your status page goes live.
 An effective status page will remove the need for your company to host it on your infrastructure.
 StatusHub gives the ability to leverage off-site hosting.
 How does this benefit end-users?
 Staff and customers will want to know the status page won’t disappear or crash during the downtime.